adam-smith-wtu/code-401-JS-prework/configure-bash.md

 ## Configure Bash
 Bash has a **Bash Profile** which is a file that allows you to configure how your terminal behaves and define your own custom functions.
-Here's some confiurations that set your default text editor and make it easy for you to edit your profile in the future.
+Here's some configurations that set your default text editor and make it easy for you to edit your profile in the future.

 1. run the command `touch ~/.bashrc ~/.bash_profile`